pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/intro.md

 ## Creating A New Project With The Template

-There are two methods to creating a new project based on the `next-wordpress-starter`:

-1. **Preferred Method** - Using our `create-pantheon-decoupled-kit`, or the "CLI"
-2. Clone the starter repo directly
+To create a project using the latest version of the Next WordPress Starter, use our `create-pantheon-decoupled-kit` npm package.

 The full documentation for the `create-pantheon-decoupled-kit` can be found [here](https://live-decoupled-kit-docs-canary.appa.pantheon.site/docs/frontend-starters/using-the-cli).